 “A larger goal is to strengthen the United Nations through my own country, believing the UN needs reform.
 Sovereign states, party to the United Nations system, have a Charter obligation to their own self-interest as its guiding force.
 Global challenges require a larger vision for the common good.
 In order to address all the challenges of our world, and particularly, the challenges beyond national sovereignty, I re-purpose my 25 years of experience developing and training Reconciliation Leaders in the United Nations to the United States.

-“Reconciliation Leaders will facilitate the Peacebuilding Process of Reconciliation to Develop Political Will (developed since 1999) to help give people, most affected by a challenge, the support they need to be the decision makers.
-“We the people”, the preamble of the UN Charter has never been enacted as a treaty obligation and is not legally binding for states..
-The enactment of political will, in our terms, can enact the will of the people.
-Drawing on our longtime commitment to Culture of Peace through the Global Movement for a Culture of Peace at the United Nations, we commit to building a culture of hope and political will in the American Culture of Peace.”
+“Reconciliation Leaders facilitate the Peacebuilding Process of Reconciliation to Develop Political Will to help give people, most affected by a challenge, the support they need to be the decision makers.
+“We the people”, the preamble of the UN Charter (and the US Constitution) has never been enacted as a treaty obligation and is not legally binding for states..
+The enactment of political will, in Rousseau’s terms, draws on our longtime commitment to Culture of Peace through the Global Movement for a Culture of Peace at the United Nations, we commit to building a culture of hope and political will in the American Culture of Peace.”